UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yzhzyyy/README.md

 # cs732-se75-assignment-yzhzyyy
 cs732-se75-assignment-yzhzyyy created by GitHub Classroom

-# Topic: Using React Native and Expo to Creact a Mobile Application <br>
+# Topic: Using React Native and Expo to Creact a Mobile App in iOS <br>

 ## What is React Native (RN)? <br>